David Horspool remembers the brilliance of Anne Frank's Diary, published today in 1952

-To commemorate the anniversary, her collected works are being published by the foundation set up in her name, the Anne Frank Fonds.
+To commemorate the anniversary, her collected works were published by the foundation set up in her name, the Anne Frank Fonds.

-Not only her diary, but also a whole collection of stories and observations – even her anthology of favourite quotations – have been brought together in one place.
+Not only her diary, but also a whole collection of stories and observations – even her anthology of favourite quotations – were brought together in one place.

 The resulting heavy volume is impressive enough.
 It also gives a poignant indication of the writer’s life that the teenaged author wanted to live – and might have lived, if her family’s place in Het Achterhuis, the secret annexe in Prinsengracht, Amsterdam, had not been discovered – betrayed – and Anne, along with all of its occupants except her father, had not been killed.
 She and her sister Margot died of typhus in Bergen-Belsen, having passed through Auschwitz, where their mother was murdered.
 She died aged 15, in February or March 1945.